cisagov/get.gov/pages/domains/domains_benefits.md

 ## Organizations at all levels of government are eligible for .gov domains

-Cities, towns, counties, election boards, states, tribal governments, courts, and more are eligible for .gov domains.
+Government organizations in the U.S. are eligible for .gov domains.
+This includes cities, towns, counties, election offices, states, tribal governments, courts, and more.

-Only U.S.-based government organizations are eligible for .gov domains.
-This includes any federal, state, local, or territorial government entity, or other publicly controlled entity.
-It also includes any tribal government recognized by the federal government or a state government.
+Federal, state, local, or territorial governments, or other publicly-controlled entities, are eligible.
+Tribal governments recognized by the federal government or a state government are eligible.
 We use the [U.S. Census Bureau’s criteria for classifying governments](https://www.census.gov/programs-surveys/gus/technical-documentation/methodology/population-of-interest1.html){.usa-link--external} to help us determine eligibility.

 ## .Gov domains are critical infrastructure for governments at all levels